aNiloy/ensf692-assignment-1/README.md

+## Author information
+* Name: Ashim Niloy Orko
+* Favorite inspirational quote: “Every day it gets a little easier… But you gotta do it every day — that’s the hard part.
+But it does get easier.” - Jogging Baboon from Bojack Horseman

 ## 📝 ENSF 692 - Assignment 1 Tasks
 * Open VSCode and start a new terminal.
 * Edit this `README` file to add your first and last name, and your favourite inspirational quote.